Skip to main content

 Vaticana

 Vaticana works best when you already know the shelfmark or have an item-level reference.
-Scriptoria can search, but the real strength of this provider is explicit manuscript-oriented input.
+Scriptoria can search, but the real strength of this provider is explicit catalog-oriented input.
 If the search surface feels ambiguous, switch immediately to a shelfmark or direct manifest path.

 Gallica